British Pakistanis: Diaspora

 Many British Pakistanis have emigrated from the UK, establishing a diaspora of their own.
 There are around 80,000 Britons in Pakistan, a substantial number of whom are British Pakistanis who have resettled in Pakistan.
 The town of Mirpur in Azad Kashmir, where the majority of British Pakistanis hail from, has a large expatriate population of resettled British Pakistanis and is dubbed "Little England".

-Other British Pakistanis have migrated elsewhere to Europe, North America, the Middle East, Asia and Australia.
+Other British Pakistanis have migrated elsewhere to Europe, North America, Western Asia and Australia.
 Dubai, in the UAE, remains a popular destination for British Pakistani expatriates to live although there is no minimum wage and few anti-racism groups.

 Pakistanis in Hong Kong were given full British citizenship in 1997 during the handover of Hong Kong, when it ceased being a British colony to prevent them being made stateless.
 Previously, as Hong Kong residents, they held the status of British Overseas Territories citizens.